Menu Search

 What sets Stress: The Extinction Agenda apart from other albums of its time is its sheer originality.
 It’s an uncompromising and unapologetic work that demands the listener’s full attention.
 It’s an album that rewards multiple listens, with new layers of meaning and complexity revealed each time.
 Overall, Stress: The Extinction Agenda is an album that has aged incredibly well.
 It doesn’t sound dated or out of touch with the times; instead, it feels just as fresh and innovative today as it did when it was first released.
 It’s a testament to the vision and skill of Organized Konfusion, who managed to create an album that was ahead of its time in both vision and execution.

 In conclusion, Stress: The Extinction Agenda is a classic Hip Hop album that deserves to be mentioned in the same breath as other timeless works of the genre.
-It’s an album that showcases the very best Hip Hop has to offer, from its complex and thought-provoking lyrics to its innovative and groundbreaking beats.
+It’s an album that displays the best Hip Hop has to offer, from its complex and thought-provoking lyrics to its innovative and groundbreaking beats.
 The album’s themes of survival, struggle, and perseverance are still relevant today, making Stress: The Extinction Agenda a timeless work of art that you simply can’t afford to miss.

 Cannibal Ox – The Cold Vein (2001)